 The User Success Flow

-If we take a look at Peter Drucker’s insight on the purpose of a business – “To create a customer” – we could say that a business should exist in order to create successful new ways for its customers, and its fundamental focus should be to create some sort of a User Success Machine that works.
-Given this, my colleague Gabriel introduced a framework called The User Success Flow, during GROWTH MARKETING Academy.
-Its purpose is to help us – both entrepreneurs and marketers – map out the entire territory of defining a target audience, finding suitable channels to reach our audience, using tactics that drive conversion, up to the point of customer satisfaction and hopefully, amplification.
+If we take a look at Peter Drucker’s insight on the purpose of a business – “To create a customer” – we could conclude that a business exists to create successful new ways for its customers.
+Consequently, its fundamental focus should be on creating some sort of a User Success Machine that works.

 Who is your target audience?